dharamghevariya/repo-contextr/README.md

 - **Incomplete Picture**: Hard to convey the overall architecture and organization
 - **Manual Work**: Time-consuming to gather and format relevant code

-**contextr** solves this by automatically collecting and formatting repository content into a single, well-structured text file that provides rich context to LLMs, enabling them to give much better assistance with your code.
+**repo-contextr** solves this by automatically collecting and formatting repository content into a single, well-structured text file that provides rich context to LLMs, enabling them to give much better assistance with your code.

 ## Features